Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

 Diwali preparation in Malaysia usually starts at least three weeks beforehand.
 They will be busy cleaning their houses in preparation for the festival and of course shopping for new clothes and new things for their house.

 With the current economic situation now, most Malaysians will be careful with their expenditures and will forgo any new items for the house.
 Some may not buy any new clothes for themselves, but will definitely get at least one for the children.
 The woman folks will follow the traditional Diwali way by having henna art painted on their hand.

 This is also the time of the year when local authorities will issue special permits for vendors to open small kiosks along busy streets in Kuala Lumpur (KL for short) or Penang's Little India or other areas that are patronized by Indians.
 These street bazaars will sell delicacies such as Indian sweets and desserts, saris, clothes and accessories such as bangles, festive items such as greeting cards, garlands, and traditional oil lamps.

 The streets of Little India will be beautifully decorated and lit up in various festive colors.
 Customers will bargain and haggle for a good deal and stalls owners will try to attract customers with many offers that are hard to resist.

 While you feast your eyes on these happenings, feast your tummy with Indian food such as roti canai, thosai, curries and don’t forget to order ‘teh tarik’, the Malaysian version of the frothy milk tea.

 Shopping for Diwali

-You may think that only Indians will be shopping, but you will be surprised to see other races patronizing these areas as well, buying that special Indian dress or the Indian desserts and sweets.
+You may think that only Indians will be shopping.
+You will be surprised to see other races patronizing these areas as well, buying that special Indian dress or the Indian desserts and sweets.
 This is what makes Malaysia unique.
-Travel to Malaysia and celebrate Diwali

 - Pongal Celebration in Malaysia